Madrid Summer Law Institute Faculty

 Prof., U. Rey Juan Carlos, Facultad de Ciencias Jurídicas y Sociales.
 Undergraduate law degree and Ph.D (public international law), U. Rey Juan Carlos.
 Teaches courses on public international law, international relations, and European Union law.
 Director of the Ibero-American International Relations masters degree program at U. Rey Juan Carlos.
 Deputy Director of the Centro de Estudios de Iberoamerica (Ibero-American Studies Center) at U. Rey Juan Carlos.
 Research interests include the UN Security Council, international investments, international migration, economic integration organizations, and Latin American legal systems.

-Prof., U. Rey Juan Carlos, Facultad de Ciencias Jurídicas y Sociales.
+Prof. (with Tenure), U. Rey Juan Carlos, Facultad de Ciencias Jurídicas y Sociales.
 Undergraduate law degree and Ph.D (focus on private international law); Masters in European Community Law and Masters in Law Practice.
 Teaches courses on private international law and commercial law.
 Research interests include international contract law, international civil procedure, and international family law.
 Past coordinator of Erasmus and Seneca International Relations programs at the Facultad de Ciencias Jurídicas y Sociales at U. Rey Juan Carlos.
 Permanent collaborator with the Madrid Bar Association, teaching international law courses.

 Prof., U. Rey Juan Carlos; Undergraduate law degree and Ph.D, University of Extremadura (first in class); post-graduate studies in human rights at the Instituto Bartolomé de las Casas at the U. Carlos III of Spain; Academic Secretary at the Ibero-American Studies Institute at U. Rey Juan Carlos.
 Former Legal Adviser in the International Law Department at the Ministry of Foreign Affairs and Cooperation of Spain.
 Former Professor at the U. de Extremadura.
 Research interests include public international law, human rights law, international organizations, the law of international treaties, and Latin American studies.